 Best Non-Movie Things to Do

-For those coming to Park City for the party, Sundance fixtures like Tao, Village at the Lift and ChefDance are all returning this year, as is relative newcomer Nikki Beach, which is taking residence at Riverhorse on Main from January 22-25.
-The Eddie Bauer Adventure House is also back this year.
-This music-driven hangout space gives VIPs a way to escape the cold and enjoy tunes from top DJs along with “adventure” activities like an indoor rockclimbing wall.
+For those coming to Park City for the party, Sundance fixtures like Tao, Village at the Lift and ChefDance are all returning this year.
+The Eddie Bauer Adventure House is also back this year from January 22-23.
+This music-driven hangout space gives VIPs a way to escape the cold and enjoy tunes from top DJs along with “adventure” activities like an indoor rock climbing wall.

 When you’re all partied out, take an intermission from the Fest and hit the slopes.
 Park City Mountain, Canyons and Deer Valley resorts are all easily accessible from downtown.
 And with most everyone in town for the festival (and those not in town for the festival avoiding the area altogether) you’ll get to experience some of Utah’s best skiing without the normal crowds.